-Senior Services - The City funded two servicesservice programs to support the needs of senior residents in San José.
-Through the City'sits federal funding programs, the City funded the Meals on Wheels Program and Senior Access and Health Support Program.
-The two programs combined to serve over

-29,546 meals, coordinated 514 door-to-door transportation services, and provided just-over 15,486 hours of caregiver respite services.
+Senior Services - The City funded two services to support the needs of senior residents in San José.
+Through the City's federal programs, the City funded the Meals on Wheels Program and Senior Access and Health Support Program.
+The two programs combined to serve over 29,546 meals, coordinated 514 door-to-door transportation services, and provided just over 15,486 hours of caregiver respite services.
 The two programs combined to serve 1,891 low-income seniors in FY 2017-18.
 One example of a key outcome for these services include: